Muzamil2956/Guessing-no-Game-/README.md

-#User enters a max no and then tries to guess a random generated no between 1 to max.Guessing-no-Game-
+#User enters a max no and then tries to guess a random generated no between 1 to max.